-CC Facility Handbook 7.4.1D SA Facility Handbook 7.4.1D child copy of the DCF letter/email informing of search conducted of the Florida abuse and neglect registry must be on record for each personnel screened een July 1st and December 15th of 2016.
-CC Facility Handbook 7.4.1E SA Facility Handbook 7.4.1E copy of each request made to out of state child abuse and neglect registries dividuals who lived outside the state of Florida in the preceding five years.
-CC Facility Handbook 7.4.1F SA Facility Handbook 7.4.1 F regis copy of each search conducted for out of state sexual offender/predator tries for individuals who lived outside the state of Florida in the preceding rears.
-CC Facility Handbook 7.4.1G SA Facility Handbook 7.4.1 G copy of all background screening clearance documents for the director and er must be included in the Child Care Licensing Program official licensing SA Facility Handbook 7.4.1H a.
-A copy of the Juvenile Records Check with FDLE for any household members CC Facility Handbook 7.4.1H 112-17 years, if facility is located in or adjacent to home of the operator.
+CC Facility Handbook 7.4.1E SA Facility Handbook 7.4.1E f each request made to out of state child abuse and neglect registries als who lived outside the state of Florida in the preceding five years.
+CC Facility Handbook 7.4.1F SA Facility Handbook 7.4.1F regis f each search conducted for out of state sexual offender/predator or individuals who lived outside the state of Florida in the preceding CC Facility Handbook 7.4.1G SA Facility Handbook 7.4.1G all background screening clearance documents for the director and to included in the Child Care Licensing Program official licensing SA Facility Handbook 7.4.1H CC Facility Handbook 7.4.1H f the Juvenile Records Check with FDLE for any household members years, if facility is located in or adjacent to home of the operator.
 Ch 61 S.7.(1) 16.
-Disp lay of License/Administrative Fines The official license issued by the License Board shall be prominently displayed.
-Ch 402.3125(1)(b)1.
-In addition to posting the license as required, the children's center shall post with the license: Ch 402.3125(1)(b)1.a.
-(1) Each administrative fine for a violation of any standard or requirement of Licensing Regulations that has resulted in disciplinary action under Licensing Regulations.
+Disp olay of License/Administrative Fines a.
+The o displa fficial license issued by the License Board shall be prominently yed.
+Ch 402.3125(1)(b)1. b. lition to posting the license as required, the children's center shall post ne license: Ch 402.3125(1)(b)1.a. Ć Each administrative fine for a violation of any standard or requirement of Licensing Regulations that has resulted in disciplinary action under Licensing Regulations.
 Ch 402.3125(1)(b)1.b.
 Ch 402.3125(1)(b)1.c.
-(2) An explanation, written in simple language, of each administrative fine.
-(3) A description, written in simple language, of the corrective action, if any, taken by the children's center for each administrative fine.
+(2) / (3) / a An explanation, written in simple language, of each administrative fine.
+A description, written in simple language, of the corrective action, if any, taken by the children's center for each administrative fine.
 Included in the description shall be the dates on which the corrective action was taken.
 Ch 402.3125(1)(b)2.
-Each administrative fine, explanation, and description of corrective action shall remain posted for one (1) year after the administrative fine's effective date.
-17. Othe er Records CC Facility Handbook 6.4.
+C. administrative fine, explanation, and description of corrective action remain posted for one (1) year after the administrative fine's effective 17.
+Oth er Rec ords CC Facility Handbook 6.4.
 SA Facility Handbook 6.4. a.
-Accidents/Incidents Reports.
-CC Facility Handbook 6.4A SA Facility Handbook 6.4A (1) All accidents and incidents or unusual occurrences that are threatening to the health safety, or welfare of a child that occur while a child is in care must be documented on the same day they occur.
-CC Facility Handbook 6.4B SA Facility Handbook 6.4B (2) This documentation must be shared with the custodial parent or legal guardian on the date of occurrence.

-(4) The documentation must be maintained for 12 months.
-If the parent or whom, and appropriate signatures of child care personnel and custodial parent or legal guardian.
-Child care personnel signatures may include the director/child care personnel that witnessed the incident, who were involved in the incident, and/or responded to the child's needs.
+Accid ents/Incidents Reports.
+CC Facility Handbook 6.4A SA Facility Handbook 6.4A threat All accidents and incidents or unusual occurrences that are ening to the health safety, or welfare of a child that occur while a child are must be documented on the same day they occur.
+CC Facility Handbook 6.4B SA Facility Handbook 6.4B This documentation must be shared with the custodial parent or legal ian on the date of occurrence.
+CC Facility Handbook 6.4C SA Facility Handbook 6.4C time of whom parent directed Documentation must include the name of the affected party, date and of the occurrence, description of the occurrence, actions taken and by , and appropriate signatures of child care personnel and custodial t or legal guardian.
+Child care personnel signatures may include the or/child care personnel that witnessed the incident, who were involved incident, and/or responded to the child's needs.
+CC Facility Handbook 6.4D SA Facility Handbook 6.4D legal g accide The documentation must be maintained for 12 months.
+If the parent or guardian does not pick up the child on the date of occurrence of the ent or incident, the individual authorized to pick up the child must sign e provided a copy of the accident/incident form.
+CC Facility Handbook 6.4.E SA Facility Handbook 6.4E n the event of serious injury or death, the incident must immediately ported to the licensing authority.
+Children's Center Licensing F Regula ations Effective e 2/1/22 50